12 Food Items Frugal People Proudly Exclude From Their Shopping List

 Pre-Packaged Granola

-Granola is another easy thing to make from scratch, and when you see the prices of this food, you may want to do the same!
-Genuinely frugal people would much rather make this food from scratch than pay exuberant amounts of money for this basic breakfast.
+Granola is another easy thing to make from scratch, and when you see the prices for this food, you may want to make it yourself!
+Genuinely frugal people would much rather make this food from scratch than pay exorbitant amounts of money for this basic breakfast.

 Bottled Coffee

 Bottled coffees are not only loaded with additives and sugars, but they are also pretty expensive for what you get.
-Making your coffee or tea is so cheap, and anyone who doesn’t do this is not leading a frugal life.
+Making your coffee or tea is so cheap that anyone who doesn’t do this isn’t leading a frugal life.

 Premade Baby Food